I7-Examples/Bronze/docs/source.txt

 Rocky Chamber is southeast of Father's Regret.
 Rocky Chamber is dark.
 "A tight, rocky corner among foundations of the oldest part of the castle.
 A slow leak in the south wall admits a little water, but not enough to be very destructive."
 Rocky Chamber is southwest of Zoo.
 The leak is a floor in the Rocky Chamber.
 The sound of the leak is "irregular dripping".
 Understand "drip" or "dripping" or "oily" or "water" as the leak.

+Understand "fill [something]" as filling.
+Filling is an action applying to one thing.

 Instead of filling something in the presence of the leak, say "The leak is only a drip, not enough to fill anything."
 The description of the leak is "The dripping moisture has the oily look of moat water."
 The scent of the leak is "mildewy dampness".
 Before inserting the leak into something: say "The leak is insufficient to fill much of anything." instead.
 Before inserting something into the leak: try inserting the leak into the noun instead. [* To deal with people saying things like PUT INKPOT IN THE LEAK and PUT WATER IN THE INKPOT.]